-I love the Mayan Riviera, Mexico.
-It was one of the first places we traveled with Tiny Traveler because it’s just so darn easy to get around and do things with kids if you want to, and to relax if you don’t want to do much.
+I love Riviera Maya, Mexico.
+I’ve returned more than half a dozen times and it was one of the first places we traveled with Tiny Traveler.
+There are lots of neat things to do with kids if you want to, and it’s equally easy to chill out and relax if you don’t want to do much.

-But the Yucatan Peninsula also has cultural attractions and light adventure activities to do with kids and teens.
-All you need to get off the beach and explore are a pair of sport sandals and a mild intrepidness.
+The Mayan Riviera has great beaches with long stretches of sand and resorts with kids clubs.
+But the greater Yucatan Peninsula also has cultural attractions and eco-park activities to engage older kids and teens.
+All you need to get off the beach and explore are sport sandals and a mild sense of adventure.

 Swim in a Cenote